brendenpelkie/AFL-sample-loader/README.md

-NIST Autonomous Formulation Laboratory - Automation Software
+Fork of NIST Autonomous Formulation Laboratory - Automation Software for sample loader implementation

 This package contains the core laboratory automation software used in the NIST AFL platform.